Discover how fixed and variable costs impact your business strategy and profitability.

 There is a process called cost behavior analysis that employs techniques like:

-Managing costs effectively decreases a companies bottom line - making breakeven easier to achieve and allowing for pricing scenarios to be more competitive.
+Managing costs effectively decreases a company's bottom line - making breakeven easier to achieve and allowing for pricing scenarios to be more competitive.

-Reducing fixed costs demands strategic, often structural changes to the business model:
+Lowering fixed costs requires strategic, sometimes structural changes to business models:

 Optimizing variable costs focuses on operational efficiency and procurement excellence: